 gesture, but it's entirely unrelated.
 See also Blowing a Raspberry

-A similar gesture is used in Germany to call someone out on their bullshit, roughly equivalent to "my ass", while in Italy the same gesture (minus the tongue sticking out) can either mean "watch out" or "you can't fool me".
+A similar gesture is used in Germany to call someone out on their bullshit, roughly equivalent to "my ass", while in Italy and Israel the same gesture (minus the tongue sticking out) can either mean "watch out" or "you can't fool me".

 open/close all folders